WPTravelteam/wp-travel/readme.txt

 * Multiple Travelers info
 [And much more ...](https://wptravel.io/features/)

-= ⏰CUSTOMIZATION AND FLEXIBILITY =
+= ⏰ CUSTOMIZATION AND FLEXIBILITY =
 WP Travel plugin is very flexible and highly customizable.
 There are a number of hooks and filters which makes the plugin really flexible from the developer’s point of view.
 There are a bulk of options which add further flexibility in the plugin.

 These themes are specially designed for WP Travel plugin.
 So, it is 100% compatible with our plugin.
 It can be used with other themes as well with some styling changes.
 We are always here to support you with any issues using the theme.

-= ▶️STEP-BY-STEP VIDEO TUTORIALS TO USE WP TRAVEL PLUGIN =
+= ▶️ STEP-BY-STEP VIDEO TUTORIALS TO USE WP TRAVEL PLUGIN =

 **How to add extra services to your Trips?**
 [youtube https://www.youtube.com/watch?v=1G67H0Z64sQ]